-2435:21 Secondary Credits for Courses
+2435:24 Junior Academy Secondary Course Credits

-In grades 9 and 10 the semester credit system for measuring course work is employed.
-A five-semester credit course meets for five days a week for a minimum of 45 minutes per day for one semester.
+Secondary course credit is awarded to students who have successfully completed an approved secondary course that has met the seat time requirement, generally 225 minutes per week, or successfully demonstrated competency of the NAD course learning standards.
+A five-semester credit course, equivalent to .5 Carnegie units, meets for five days a week for a minimum of 45 minutes per day for one semester.
 Ten semester credits represent a yearlong course (2 semesters) and is equivalent to 1 Carnegie unit of secondary credit.
-For non-traditional school schedules see Code 2450.
+Alternative daily class schedules, such as block schedules, must meet the aggregate average (within 5%) of minutes per week to offer full credit.